Burmese–Siamese War (1802–1805): Aftermath

 The Burmese Invasion of Chiang Mai in 1802 was the last Burmese incursion into Lan Na or Northern Thailand.
-The Siamese victory at Chiang Saen eliminated any remaining Burmese influences on Lan Na.
-Siamese successes in Lan Na also enabled Siam to expand influences into the northernmost Tai Kingdoms of Kengtung and Chiang Hung through military expeditions of the Lan Na princes.
-Active resettlement campaigns of King Kawila, however, left Kengtung devastated and depopulated.
-The Siamese rule over these Northern Tai states, however, was temporary and Siam was soon to lose these states in the 1810s.
+Siamese successes in Lan Na enabled Siam to expand influences into the northernmost Tai Kingdoms of Chiangtung and Chiang Hung through military expeditions of the Lan Na princes.
+Active resettlement campaigns of King Kawila, however, left Chiangtung devastated and depopulated.
+However, Siam lost these states in the 1810s.

 Sao Kawng Tai of Kengtung, who was captured in 1802 and sent to Bangkok in 1804, returned to live at Chiang Mai in exile.
 His brother Maha Hkanan, however, led the resistance against the Burmese in the jungles of Kengtung.
 King Bodawpaya sent armies to reclaim Kengtung.
-After the protracted guerilla warfare, Maha Hkanan decided to accept Burmese suzerainty and was officially appointed as the ruler of Kengtung by Bodawpaya in 1813.
+After the protracted guerilla warfare, Maha Hkanan decided to accept Burmese suzerainty and was officially appointed the ruler of Kengtung by Bodawpaya in 1813.
 Kengtung then reverted to Burmese domination.

 King Kawila sent Lan Na armies to subjugate Chiang Hung in 1812.
 However, the Lan Na armies were defeated by joint Burmese-Chinese forces.
-Siam only attempted to exert authority over Kengtung and Chiang Hung again some fifty years later in the Siamese Invasions of Kengtung in 1849 and 1852–54.
+Siam only attempted to exert authority over Chiangtung and Chiang Hung again some fifty years later in the Siamese Invasions of Chiangtung in 1849 and 1852–1854.